yeatmanlab/roar-docs/docs/developer/workflows/roster-changes.md

 - Clever, via a cloud function that uses the Clever API to sync organizations and their users, and
 - ClassLink, via a similar cloud function that syncs organizations and their users.

-When a user's information changes in these service providers, the ROAR platform must update it's own internal information accordingly.
+When a user's information changes in these service providers, the ROAR platform must update its own internal information accordingly.
 Most user information (such as name) can simply be updated in a user's Firestore documents.
 However, changes to the following fields must be handled differently:

 - date of birth (DOB), and therefore age
 - grade